ralampay/python-tutorial/exercises/Pandas Exercises (Basic).md

 2. Use concat() to combine the two datasets into one DataFrame

 3. Use merge() to join the two datasets on ProductID.
-Perform an outer join.

 4. Create a new column called `ProductionQuality` based on the `QualityScore`.
 Use a custom function to classify scores: